Please refer to our new GitHub Wiki which documents our efforts in detail in creating the open source version of GitHub Copilot

 The paper "Evaluating Large Language Models Trained on Code" from OpenAI has a good discussion on what the impact of a large language model trained on code could be.
 Therefore, some parts of their discuss are highlighted here as it pertains to this dataset and models that may be trained from it.
 As well as some differences in views from the paper, particularly around legal implications.

-GPT-CC is finetuned GPT-Neo and might have inhereted biases and limitations from it.
+GPT-Neo-125M-Code-Clippy is finetuned from GPT-Neo and might have inherited biases and limitations from it.
 See GPT-Neo model card for details.

 - Downloads last month